-The Walla Walla Work Group has submitted the Work Plan to the state for public comment and approval.
-Please see the VSP Resources and Information page for the link and more information about how to comment on the plan!
+The Walla Walla Work Group submitted the Work Plan to the state and it was approved in November 2017.
+Please see the VSP Resources and Information page for more information about our locally developed plan!

 The Work Group meets regularly on the first Tuesday of each month at 1:00 p.m. at the District office in Walla Walla.
 These meetings are open to the public.
 Agendas are posted at the Blog section under News.
 The minutes of recent meetings are listed below.